An adventurous trip for families and nature lovers of all ages.

 Is tap water safe to drink in Costa Rica?

-When do Costa Ricans go on holidays?
+When do Costa Ricans go on holiday?

 Do I need to tip in Costa Rica?

-You’ll find that a mandatory 10% is already included on your restaurant bill, however, you can always tip more if the food and service has been exceptional.
-If you have a guide or driver for a day, then it’s usually customary to give them a small token of your appreciation and we would suggest a small tip of between $2 and $10.
+You’ll find that a mandatory 10% is already included on your restaurant bill, however you can always tip more if the food and service has been exceptional.
+If you have a guide or driver for a day, then it’s customary to give them a small token of your appreciation and we would suggest a small tip of between $2 and $10.